 We help children and young people in and leaving care to transform their lives through one-to-one and group-based Creative Mentoring.

-The tried and tested Creative Mentoring model (pioneered by Derbyshire Virtual School) has been developed in partnership for children and young people in the care system who are at greatest risk of not being in education, employment or training.
+The tried and tested Creative Mentoring model (pioneered by Derbyshire County Council’s Virtual School and The Amber Factory) has been developed in partnership with and for children and young people in the care system and in need, who are at greatest risk of not being in education, employment or training.

 Generously funded by multiple charitable partners including Children in Need, What Works for Children’s Social Care, Foyle Foundation, Arts Council England and Charities Aid Foundation, we have supported almost 200 childrenand young peopleaged 5-19 since 2020.

 Eligible children and young people referred to the service will be matched with a Creative Mentor to work with on a 1:1 basis for set period of time, from upwards of 24 hours as an initial intervention.
 Creative Mentors work to build trusting relationships, introduce creative activities according to the child’s interest and facilitate inspiring experiences to support personal, social and emotional development and educational achievement.

 Interested in finding out more information on the Creative Mentoring Service and how to get involved?
 Check out our pages below!

 We provide Creative Mentoring for Secondary aged children and young people, from ages 11-16, to develop their skills to re-engage in education, society, with their peers but also to think about their next steps after formal education.